Wedding Tips for Vendors: A Helpful Guide

 Photographers and Videographers

 Next to your wedding planner, your wedding photographer and videographer are in lock step with you for the duration of your wedding day and well into the evening’s celebration.
-If your videographer or photographer owns their studio, etiquette guides may instruct that a tip is not necessarily ‘required’ for their services.
+If your videographer or photographer owns their studio, traditional etiquette guides may instruct that a tip is not necessarily ‘required’ for their services.
 All of their fees, including the costs for additional time covering the reception, editing, and distribution, should be part of your contract with them.
-That said, few creative partners will work harder or have longer hours than your photo and video teams, and a tip is a well-placed thank you for their amazing coverage of this most special of days.
+That said, few creative partners will work harder or have longer hours than your photo and video teams, and in our opinion, a tip is a very well-placed thank you for their amazing coverage of this most special of days.
 These teams are on their feet for ten plus hours on your wedding day alone, not counting the care and time put toward editing and cultivating your wedding galleries and albums.
-Any tip amount you decide to give will vary depending on the total cost of the service, the number of extra team members, and the time required, but it will usually run from $100 to $250+, and your wedding planner or coordinator can ensure it is distributed before these most important creative partners depart your wedding after making sure to capture you, your families and the wonderful moments of the day.
+Any tip amount you decide to give will vary depending on the total cost of the service, the number of extra team members, and the total number of events covered, but we suggest 5-10% of the total services rendered.
+Your wedding planner or coordinator can ensure it is distributed before these most important creative partners depart your wedding after making sure to capture you, your families and the wonderful moments of the day.

 The number of special rental items delivered at an upscale wedding varies depending on the size of the festivities and the selected venue.
 Many items, such as reception tables and chairs, may be included in your venue package.
 However, if special items are brought in from outside vendors, it is customary to show your appreciation to the delivery staff.
-Tips can range from $5 per delivery person to $20 per person, depending on the vendor and the unique aspects of the item.
+Tips can range from $10 to $20 per delivery, up to $20 per person, depending on the vendor and the unique aspects of the item.
 If you have a five-tier wedding cake or a priceless antique car delivered to your venue, you will want to land on the higher end of the tip scale.